scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 The overall data structure that corresponds to Figure :ref:`layout` is therefore a ``Layout`` which itself contains another composite collection in the form of an ``Overlay``.
-This object is in fact a highly flexible tree data structure: intermediate node correspond either to ``Layout`` nodes (``+``) or ``Overlay`` nodes (``*``) with element primitives at the leaf nodes.
-All the raw data corresponding to every visual element is conveniently accessible via key or attribute access on the tree by selecting leaf element and inspecting the ``.data`` attribute.
+This object is in fact a highly flexible, compositional tree-based data structure: intermediate nodes correspond either to ``Layout`` nodes (``+``) or ``Overlay`` nodes (``*``), with element primitives at the leaf nodes.
+All the raw data corresponding to every visual element is conveniently accessible via key or attribute access on the tree by selecting a leaf element using its path through the tree, and then inspecting the ``.data`` attribute, making it simple to decalare which part of a complex dataset you want to work with.

+..
+  jbednar: probably most people won't be able to figure out the following description; can we improve it and make it concrete?

 As the elements of the tree may be of heterogeneous types there needs to be an automatic, easy and universal way to select either leaf elements or subtrees in a way that works across all allowable leaf nodes.
-This is achieved by semantic group and label strings which may be explicitly specified in the constructor to any primitives (otherwise appropriate defaults are used).
+Such specification is achieved in HoloViews by semantic "group" and "label" strings that may be explicitly specified in the constructor to any primitives (otherwise appropriate defaults are used).
 Using these two identifiers, the ``+`` and ``*`` operators are able to generate trees with a useful two-level indexing system by default.

-With the ability to overlay or concatenate any element with any other (with support for heterogenous collections) there is great flexibility to define complex relationships between elements.
+With the ability to overlay or concatenate any element with any other, there is great flexibility to define complex relationships between elements.
 Whereas a single element primitive holds semantic information about a particular piece of data, trees encode semantic information between elements.
 The composition of visual elements into a single visual representation expresses some underlying semantic value in grouping these particular chunks of data together.
-This is what composite trees capture; they represent the overall *semantic content* of a figure in a highly-composable and flexible way that preserves both the raw data and associated metadata.
+This is what composite trees capture; they represent the overall *semantic content* of a figure in a highly composable and flexible way that always preserves both the raw data and associated metadata for further interactive analysis and reproduction.

 Spaces